Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 This mission is one of those that look scarier than they really are when you're playing them for the first time.
 To underscore just how screwed you appear to be, you're not given any quests right away.
 You start with four bases, but the two on the west are immediately attacked by an overwhelming night elf force and cannot be saved --- all you can do is evacuate peons from them to your main base across the river in the east.
 Once the night elves finish leveling your buildings, they move in their own; they can do that because most of their buildings are animate trees that can uproot and walk.

-Once your three bases in the west are done with, Cenarius channels a spell that regrows the forest around all three bases.
+Once your three bases in the west are done with, Cenarius channels a spell that regrows the forest around all of them.

 {% figure [caption:"The animation is kind of silly, since it looks like the trees just erupt from the ground instead of growing."] %}
 ![The Hunter of Shadows](/assets/wr/20240515224556_1.jpg)